 Operating in the Art Market as a technologist is not an easy task, I say.
 So asked Zaya what he thinks an entrepreneur interested to get into the art world has to have.
 He replied immediately: Patience.
 The process of getting people interested in your product is very slow, he said, and it’s very important to persevere and continue working.
 “I know the art world seems very elitist, but it’s not.
 If you have a good project, you talk to people and fight for it, you will find a place in the market for it.”

 Victoria Aróstegui is a freelance writer, artist and passionate about fine art based in Madrid.
 She studied Fine Arts and Art Business at Sotheby’s Institute of Art in London.
-She worked with different players of the market and also on her own entrepreneurial art project in Spain, UK and Switzerland.
+She worked with different players in the market and also on her entrepreneurial art project in Spain, UK, and Switzerland.